 Cost of living in German cities

-It will also depend on the area you choose to live in and the type of accommodation, it is not the same to share a flat, than to rent an entire apartment or choose the option of a residence.
-The living cost is a strong reason to do Erasmus in Germany or not.
+The cost of your accommodation will also depend on the area you choose to live in and the type of accommodation, it is not the same to share a flat, than to rent an entire apartment or choose the option of a residence.

 The most expensive cities in Germany are: